-Ben-Haim, Y. Info-Gap Theory: Decisions Under Severe Uncertainty.
+Ben-Haim, Y. (no date) Info-Gap Theory: Decisions Under Severe Uncertainty.
 Technion Israel Institute of Technology, Haifa, Israel.
-(Online): https://info-gap.technion.ac.il/
+(Website): https://info-gap.technion.ac.il/

 Biography: Yakov Ben-Haim PhD initiated and developed info-gap decision theory, a decision-support tool for assessing and selecting policy, strategy, action, or decision in a wide range of disciplines and when facing deep uncertainty.
 He holds the Yitzhak Moda’i Chair in Technology and Economics at the Technion – Israel Institute of Technology in Haifa, Israel.

 This blog post belongs to a series on unknown unknowns as part of a collaboration between the Australian National University and Defence Science and Technology.